-The next proposition, which is similar to \cite[Theorem 3.2]{MNS}, shows the existence of real-analytic arcs of simple parabolic parameters on the boundaries of tricorn components.
+The next proposition, which is similar to \cite[Theorem 3.2]{MNS}, shows the existence of real-analytic arcs of simple parabolic parameters on the boundaries of Tricorn components.

-\begin{proposition}[Parabolic Arcs] Let $\widetilde{q}$ be a parameter such that $f_{\widetilde{q}}$ has a self-conjugate simple parabolic cycle.
+\begin{proposition}[Parabolic Arcs] Let $\widetilde{q}$ be a parameter such that $f_{\widetilde{q}}$ has a self-antipodal simple parabolic cycle.
 Then $\widetilde{q}$ is on a parabolic arc in the following sense: there exists an injective real-analytic arc $\cC$ of simple parabolic parameters $q(h)$ (for $h\in\mathbb{R}$) with quasiconformally equivalent dynamics of which $\widetilde{q}$ is an interior point, and the critical Ecalle height of $f_{q(h)}$ is $h$.
-In particular, each $f_{q(h)}$ has a self-conjugate simple parabolic cycle. \end{proposition}
+In particular, each $f_{q(h)}$ has a self-antipodal simple parabolic cycle. \end{proposition}

-The following result was proved in \cite[Theorem 6.7]{BBM1}.
+The following result was proved in \cite[Theorem 6.13]{BBM1}.

-\begin{proposition} Let $H$ be a tricorn component of period $2n$, and $q$ be some parameter in $H$ (or some simple parabolic parameter on $\partial H$).
+\begin{proposition} Let $H$ be a Tricorn component of period $2n$, and $q$ be some parameter in $H$ (or some simple parabolic parameter on $\partial H$).
 Then the boundary $\partial U_i^q$ of each $2n$-periodic Fatou component of $f_q$ is a Jordan curve. \end{proposition}